ToshioCP/Gtk4-tutorial/gfm/Readme_for_developers.md

 - Relative links are changed according to the change of the base directory.
 - Size option in image link is removed when the destination is GFM or html.
-- Relative link is removed when the destination is latex.
+- Relative link is removed when the destination is html and/or latex.

 The order of the conversions are: